tink-crypto/tink/doc/PRIMITIVES.md

 is generated and used to encrypt the actual plaintext data, while the recipient’s public key is used to encrypt the symmetric key only, and the final ciphertext consists of the symmetric ciphertext and the encrypted symmetric key.

-Note that hybrid encryption does not provide authenticity of the message (ie. the recipient does not know who the sender is).
+**WARNING** Hybrid Encryption does not provide authenticity, that is the recipient of an encrypted message does not know the identity of the sender.
+Similar to general public-key encryption schemes the security goal of Hybrid Encryption is to provide privacy only.
+In other words, Hybrid Encryption is secure if and only if the recipient can accept anonymous messages or can rely on other mechanism to authenticate the sender.

 The functionality of Hybrid Encryption is represented in Tink as a pair of
 primitives: HybridEncrypt for encryption of data, and HybridDecrypt for